Albert Almasy (Al)

 Jessica is researching Maslow's Theory of Individual Motivation as a conceptual framework to organize and prioritize urban planning strategies in order to “Generate Inclusive Well-being."
-Currently, Jessica serves as the Director of Urban Design for the Transportation Public Health Link (TPH Link) and is a creative advisor to Solutions for Urban Agriculture located in Irvine, California.
+She is a creative advisor to Solutions for Urban Agriculture located in Irvine, California.
 Jessica holds a Master of Architecture Specialization in Urban Design and a Bachelor of Architecture, both from University of Cincinnati.

 Ghassan Abu-Lebdeh, PhD

 Ghassan is Associate Professor of Civil Engineering and Transport at the American University of Sharjah, UAE.
 His research focus is on the interaction between urban traffic operations and public health.
 Ghassan teaches traffic control, in particular, congestion and sustainability in transport systems.
 He earned a doctoral degree at the University of Illinois at Urbana-Champaign, USA.
 His academic and industry experience spans 25 years in transport operations and planning with periods at Michigan State University, University of Kentucky, and the Metropolitan Planning Organizations in Worcester, Massachusetts.